 A popular annual giving initiative is Telesat's Global Step challenge.
 Employees across the globe set out to achieve the step goal challenge, and for every employee that completes the goal, Telesat donates funds to the charity selected at each Telesat location participating in the challenge.
-In 2023, employees chose to support the Ottawa Food Bank, Impatients, Saugeen Hospice, Fraternidade Sem Fronteiras, and the World Food Program.
+In 2024, employees chose to support the Ottawa Hospital, Saugeen Hospice, Play Skill, Instituto Social Amigos de Verdade, Montreal Children's Hospital and the World Food Program.

 Telesat employees also had the opportunity to raise funds for Hemophilia Ontario programs and services by donating or participating in the Shawn Duford Golf Tournament.
 The proceeds from the tournament resulted in supporting programs for both children and adults living with bleeding disorders.